smaht-dac/submitr/docs/source/advanced_usage.rst

 More on Validation
 ==================

-As mentioned in the `Usage <usage.html>`_ section, validation can be performed on the given metadata file before it is actually ingestion into SMaHT Portal; this can be done most simply and comprehensively by using the ``--validation`` option.
-And in fact this is the default behavior you, as a submitter, are not an `admin` user.
+As mentioned in the `Usage <usage.html#validation>`_ section, validation can be performed on the given metadata file before it is actually ingestion into SMaHT Portal; this can be done most simply and comprehensively by using the ``--validation`` option.
+And in fact, this is the default behavior if you, as a submitter, are `not` an `admin` user.

 But under the hood there are more finer grained modes of validation which may be useful for troubleshooting or other peculiar situations, as described next.